pronique/multitenant/README.md

 ?>
 ```

-Add the following to the bottom of your applicaiton's Config\app.php
+Add the following to the bottom of your application's config\app.php

 ```php
 /**